ay-lab/dcHiC/README.md

 # dcHiC: Differential Compartment Analysis of Hi-C Datasets [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 dcHiC is a tool for differential compartment analysis of Hi-C datasets.
 It employs Multiple Factor Analysis to normalize two or more groups of Hi-C datasets within any hierarchal structure, before then using learned parameters from replicate data to call significant differential interactions in pairwise and group settings.
-Beyond this, dcHiC also has options to output beautiful, standalone HTML files for visualization and several other useful analysis options (web-hosted examples can be seen [here](https://ay-lab.github.io/dcHiC)).
+Beyond this, dcHiC also has options to output beautiful, standalone HTML files for visualization and several other useful analysis options.
 It is one of few tools normalizes multiple Hi-C datasets and, to our knowledge, the only that performs Hi-C comparisons in group settings.

+### Paper (preprint)

+For more details about this method, please see our [preprint](https://www.biorxiv.org/content/10.1101/2021.02.02.429297v1).
+See web-hosted visualization examples of case scenarios in the paper [here](https://ay-lab.github.io/dcHiC).

 ## Installation